oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the oci-nsg-sr data block.
+6. Replace the following for each variable in the oci-nsg-sr data block.

 ```
 direction = INGRESS